nwisbeta/github.io/pages/app_design/errors.md

 Pop up error messages must only appear when a user tries to move to the next stage of a process, such as when submitting log in details with an error.
 This minimises interruptions to users when using the app (GOV.UK Design System).

-If multiple errors occur, the design must present errors together in a single error message (GOV.UK Design System).
+If multiple errors occur simultaneously, the app design must present them in a single error message (GOV.UK Design System).
 Do not display a series of error messages that pop up one after the other.

 Do not use error messages that inform users they are not eligible or do not have appropriate permissions to do something.
-For example, explain why they are not eligible, and what to do next (GOV.UK Design System).
+Rather explain why they are not eligible, and what to do next (GOV.UK Design System).

 The app design must configure crash reports to go to developers, for error tracking (GOV.UK Design System).
 By default, hide detailed error messages intended for developers from users.

 ## Layout
-* Provide a short text, and fit on one or two lines (iOS Human Interface Guidelines)
+* Provide a short text that fits on one or two lines (iOS Human Interface Guidelines)
 * Appear as a pop up with a heading (minimum bold 20 sp and body text (minimum 14 sp)
 * Use in sentence case - see [Typography](/typography.html)